lizmat/App-Rak/README.md

 --group-matches
 ---------------

 Flag.
 Indicate whether matches of a file should be grouped together by mentioning the filename only once (instead of on every line).
-Defaults to `True`.
+Defaults to `True` if a human is watching, else `False`.

 --hard-links=condition
 ----------------------